James McIntosh (food writer): Career

+AGA

-AGA: McIntosh was appointed as a Freelance AGA / Rayburn Demonstrator in 2004.
-In 2009 he was promoted to Global Ambassador for AGA Rangemaster PLC and launched the AGA PRO+ in the US and Canada later that year, including a multi-city media and distributors tour.
+McIntosh was appointed as a freelance AGA / Rayburn demonstrator in 2004.
+In 2009 he was promoted to global ambassador for AGA Rangemaster PLC and launched the AGA PRO+ in the US and Canada later that year, including a multi-city media and distributors tour.
 On 27 March 2015 he launched AGA and Rangemaster under the respective brands of AGATC and Redfyre at the China New World Hotel in Beijing for the joint venture with High Seasons, AGA Rangemaster's Chinese distributors.
-As part of the project McIntosh authored a paper titled: 'Why Chinese Families Need AGA'.
+As part of the project McIntosh authored a paper titled 'Why Chinese Families Need AGA'.